mcelep/blog/automated-networkpolicy-generation/README.md

 ## How?

-The mechanism behind the automation of  network policy generation is simple.
+The idea behind the automation of network policy generation is simple.
 It consists of the following steps described below:

-### Capture network traffic
+### 1/Capture network traffic

 First of all, we need a way to capture network traffic of each pod running.
 We use the good old [tcpdump](https://en.wikipedia.org/wiki/Tcpdump) for capturing the traffic and the [kubernetes sidecar pattern](https://www.google.com/search?q=kubernetes+sidecar+pattern).
 For this to work, we need the right privileges for the pod/container that will run the [tcpdump image](https://hub.docker.com/r/dockersec/tcpdump) i.e. tcdump container needs to run with root user.
 We are aware that this might be a no-go in highly secure enterprise kubernetes installations.
 That said, the envisioned usage for the scripts in this repo is to run the apps in a cluster that:
 - Does not enforce Network Policies at all(or all ingress/egress traffice is allowed by using a Network Policy such as [this](https://kubernetes.io/docs/concepts/services-networking/network-policies/#default-allow-all-ingress-traffic) and [this](https://kubernetes.io/docs/concepts/services-networking/network-policies/#default-allow-all-egress-traffic))